 - a.
-Manages and administers the Plan in accordance with its provisions; - entitlement to benefits; - d.
+Manages and administers the Plan in accordance with its provisions; - b.
+Settles all questions involving interpretation of the provisions of the Plan and questions of entitlement to benefits; - c.
+Considers and approves investment policies and guidelines as provided for in the Trust Agreement; - d.
 Approves all payments and disbursements from the Retirement Fund; and - e.
 Helps in the compliance risk of the Parent Company.